xstable/xst-google-calendar-events/README.md

 * Download the sources to your PC
 * Rename or copy `/sources/config.EXAMPLE.js` to `sources/config.js` and edit for your needs
 * Run `npm -i` on the root-path of the xst_googleEvents Directory
+* Change API_KEY and CAL_ID (Calender-ID) in _/source/app.js_ to your personal credentials, you've got from your Google-Calendar
 * Run `webpack -p`.
 This will create the file _xst_googlecalendar.js__
 * Copy the file _xst_googlecalendar.xst_ to your Server and include it into your Webpage-Source-Code